Lishkon/java-challenges-logging/README.md

 # codewars-challenges

 Here goes the statistics of my completed tasks sorted by months
+# Theory
+There are items I need to learn better and some are already learnt:
+- [ ] This is to be filled
+- [x] This is to be crossed

 ### List of websites which I use to find the tasks:
 1. [Codewars](https://codewars.com)